Bruno-Gallani/case_trust.rocks/README.md

       approval_grade = 0

     return situation, approval_grade

   except Exception as e:
     log(e)

 def get_total_classes_quantity(sheet):
   '''
-  This function returns the number of classes in the semester.
+  Returns the number of classes in the semester.
   '''
   try:
     # Getting the number of classes in the semester